railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

   :guilabel:`REQUESTS` system, :guilabel:`EDIT PREFERENCES` page, :guilabel:`ABOUT`, :guilabel:`HELP`
   and :guilabel:`LOGOUT` button,

-* just below you will find shortcuts (which the user can customize) and links to the menu items of installed applications,
+* just below, you will find shortcuts (which the user can customize) and links to the menu items of installed applications,

 * a collection of interesting and useful widgets are available on the right of the home page beside the main menu.

 .. _fig-oech2-main:

 .. figure:: images/main_window_openerp_ch02.png
-   :scale: 50
+   :scale: 65
    :align: center

    *The Main Menu of the openerp_ch02 database*